last9/opentelemetry-examples/python/with-flask/README.md

-# Flask + OpenTelemetry Instrumentation
+# Auto instrumentating Flask application using OpenTelemetry

 This example demonstrates how to instrument a simple Flask application with OpenTelemetry.

-- Create a virtual environment and install the dependencies:
+1. Create a virtual environment and install the dependencies:

 ```bash
 python3 -m venv .venv